data-integrations/wrangler/docs/directives/stemming.md

 The result would be this record:
 ```
 {
-  "word": { "how are you doing ? do you have apples?" },
+  "word": { "how are you doing ? do you have apples ?" },
   "word_porter": { "how", "ar", "you", "do", "do", "you", "have", "appl" }
 }
 ```